 Sue has worked in a media/marketing environment for the past 20 years.
 Her experience ranges from work in the corporate sector to working with small business and non-profit organizations.
 A native Boisean, Sue has Idaho in her blood and fond childhood memories of camping with her family on the SF of the Salmon each summer.
 The summers always guaranteed trips to hot springs, huckleberry picking, and watching hundreds of salmon spawning.
 Sue’s home base is Boise, but she spends as much time as possible in the McCall area hiking, paddling, skiing, and snowshoeing.
 The summer of 2015 will be the beginning of a new chapter – exploring the Frank and Selway.

 Originally hailing from Maryland, outside Washington D.C, Will grew up playing in the woods and grew a natural love for the outdoors.
 Will graduated from Ursinus College, outside Philadelphia, with a degree in Biology.
 Looking for a change, he moved to Missoula, MT in 2013 and joined the Montana Conservation Corps.
 Since then, he has bounced around the west, working for a variety of conservation non profits doing trail work and patrolling wilderness'.
 Will loves traveling and anything that gets him outside and active.
-If you see him bouncing around the Selway or in Missoula, say hey!
+Will is back for a second season with SBFC!

 Joey grew up in the suburbs of Chicago where he spent his summers camping in Wisconsin at Devil's Lake State Park.
 In 2011, after spending a semester in Antarctica doing field research, he graduated from the University of Illinois at Chicago with a bachelors degree in earth and environmental sciences.
 Joey's first experience with western landscapes was as a corpsmember with the Montana Conservation Corps in 2012.
 Since then, he has worked for conservation corps in Arizona and Colorado and spent two more seasons with the MCC.
 All of these experiences have taught Joey how important wild places are and that they need to be protected.
-He is excited to get to protect these wild landscapes with the SBFC this season!
+He is excited to continue to protect these wild landscapes as he joins us for a second season with SBFC!